Connect with others who understand.

 Multiple types of seizures are possible in people living with MS and epilepsy.
 Though not all seizures lead to blacking out, some can cause total loss of consciousness.

-At least one MyMSTeam member said they’d had seizures that led to blackouts: “I’ve had a few and saw a specialist in epilepsy, and he said it was my MS,” the member wrote.
+At least one MyMSTeam member said they’d had seizures that led to blackouts: “I’ve had a few and saw a specialist in epilepsy, and he said it was my MS,” they wrote.

 Medications

-Some people diagnosed with multiple sclerosis experience dizziness and vertigo as a side effect of certain medications they are taking, whether for MS or another condition.
+Some people diagnosed with multiple sclerosis experience dizziness and vertigo as a side effect of certain medications they are taking for MS or another condition.
 Anytime dizziness gets too bad, it can cause fainting.
-Thus, it’s important to work with your neurologist and other health care professionals to get medical advice and find treatments that don’t cause adverse side effects.
+For this reason, it’s important to work with your neurologist and other health care professionals to get medical advice and find treatments that don’t cause adverse side effects.

 Other Potential Causes of Fainting and Blacking Out